EssamWisam/MLPath/mlpath/mldir_cli/example-project/README.md

 ➜ Any function that takes x_train and x_val should be also able to take x_test only.

 ➜ Once the experimentation phase is over (converged on a pipeline with fixed hyperparameters), the pipeline should be implemented in a single .py file with a single pipeline function.
-The project, except for this file can be archived at this point (along with a requirements.txt).

 ### 📜 Which also has the following extension